IQSS/geoconnect/README.md

 # geoconnect

 Note: This is "proof of concept" code.
-The design will change substantially--as will the logging, error checking, etc.
+The design will change substantially.

 #### Purpose